monirbounadi/minimal-mistakes/_pages/index.md

 ## Bio & CV

-I am a PhD student in Economics at [Stockholm University](https://www.ne.su.se/) interested in development economics, political economy, economic history, and econometric theory.
+I am a PhD student in Economics at [Stockholm University](https://www.ne.su.se/) working on problems in development economics, political economy, economic history, and econometric theory.

 My on-going projects focuses on how institutions and culture affect development in Africa.